gfitzp/mastodon-on-mac/README.md

 ### Database tweaks

-I increased the `DB_POOL` size to 20 in the `.env.production` file (now that I think of it, I could probably just increase the one sidekiq task from 5 to 20 in the and leave the rest as-is) when I was getting a lot of 500 errors from the Mastodon server when attempting to import my followers list.
-I also updated the `/opt/homebrew/var/postgresql@14/postgresql.conf` file to tune the database server to better suit my hardware using [PGTune](https://pgtune.leopard.in.ua) (I could probably increase the total RAM, but I figured I'd start with this setup for now and see how it runs):
+I updated the `/opt/homebrew/var/postgresql@14/postgresql.conf` file to tune the database server to better suit my hardware using [PGTune](https://pgtune.leopard.in.ua) (I could probably increase the total RAM, but I figured I'd start with this setup for now and see how it runs):

 ```
 # DB Version: 14